ansys/pyscadeone/doc/source/api/language/operator/automaton.rst

-State Machines
+State machines
 ==============

 .. currentmodule:: ansys.scadeone.core.swan

-The Swan language has two syntaxes to express state machines:
+The Swan language has two syntax to express state machines:

 - a state machine is a collection of states, each state having strong and weak transitions;
 - a state machine is a collection of: